angularity/angularity-todo-es6/README.md

 ### Requirements

-A single javascript file exists for each html file, both are local in the `src` directory.
+A single javascript file exists for each html file, locally in the `src` directory.
+They are identified by the `js` path.

-The application javascript includes library code by [Ecmascript6(ES6)](http://wiki.ecmascript.org/doku.php?id=harmony:modules) import.
-It likely provides IOC mappings, such as `angular.module().service()`.

-Additional library code is available in `bower` packages and locally in the `src` directory.
+These application javascript files include library code by [Ecmascript6(ES6)](http://wiki.ecmascript.org/doku.php?id=harmony:modules) import.
+Such library code is available in `bower` packages and locally in the `src` directory.
+They are identified by the `js-lib` path.

+The application files typically provide configuration and IOC mappings, such as `angular.module().service()`.
+The library files typically implement classes to be used in such IOC mappings.

 The ES6 `import` syntax must be the same for any source, such that: